vaakash/test/dir3/link-test.md

 order: 3
 ---

-This is a test for URL in markdown.
+This is a test for URL in markdown

 ## Plain URL: